VW denies report it has offered to fully cover costs of diesel hardware retrofits

-BERLIN (Reuters) - A spokesman for Volkswagen (VOWG_p.DE) on Thursday denied a media report that said the carmaker was prepared to fully cover the costs of diesel hardware retrofits, which would come in at 3,000 euros ($3,426.30) per vehicle.
+BERLIN, Nov 8 (Reuters) - A spokesman for Volkswagen on Thursday denied a media report that said the carmaker was prepared to fully cover the costs of diesel hardware retrofits, which would come in at 3,000 euros ($3,426.30) per vehicle.

 The spokesman said the report on manager magazin’s website was false, adding that Volkswagen had not made such an offer.